blankaex/blog/_posts/2022-10-03-ramen-burgers.md

 Despite this reputation, Mayoi is an unabashed ramen fan.
 However, this perception of ramen isn't really widespread in the English-speaking world.
 In most countries outside of Japan, ramen is actually more of a special dish that you'd go out to eat specifically, so keeping it as ramen in English doesn't really work.

-The following question is left as an exercise for the reader:
+The following is left as an exercise for the reader:

 *What's a cheap, oily, and unhealthy food that you wouldn't find girls eating too often?*